Pythoniqus/JsMapGenerator/README.md

 ### Switch Maze Generation Type
 Click the "Switch Generation Type" button to toggle between Prim's Algorithm and Room-based Generation.

+### Navigation
+You can move around with WASD or the arrow keys, and you can zoom in and out with PageDn and PageUp.

 ## Maze Generation Algorithms
 ### Prim's Algorithm